jinkimh/f1tenth_gym_ros/README.md

 ```
 4. In your browser, navigate to [http://localhost:8080/vnc.html](http://localhost:8080/vnc.html), you should see the noVNC logo with the connect button.
 Click the connect button to connect to the session.

-## Without an NVIDIA gpu and Using Docker (Latest, It is working Ubunut 22.04 and WSL):
+## Without an NVIDIA gpu and Using Docker (Latest, Tested on Ubunut 22.04 and WSL):

 **Install the following dependencies:**

 If your system does not support nvidia-docker2, noVNC will have to be used to forward the display.
 - Again you'll need **Docker**.
 Follow the instruction from above.
-- Additionally you'll need **docker-compose**.
-Follow the instruction [here](https://docs.docker.com/compose/install/) to install docker-compose.

 **Installing the simulation:**